wiheto/netplotbrain/README.md

 # NetOnBrain: visualizing networks on a brain

-import matplotlib.pyplot as plt import pandas as pd import netonbrain as nob import numpy as np
 A package to create simple 3D network visualizations of networks on a brain.

 (Name is a work in progress)